-Population in 2016 in the Capital Area was just shy of 2.05 million.
-Modest forecasts of immigration rates from the Texas State Data Center (half the immigration rate the region experienced between 2000 and 2010) still show the region adding another 375,000 people by 2025.
+Population in 2017 in the Capital Area was just shy of 2.1 million.
+Even modest forecasts of immigration rates from the Texas State Data Center (using half the immigration rate the region experienced between 2000 and 2010) still show the region adding roughly 300,000 people by 2025.

-In absolute terms, the population is growing fastest in Hays, Travis, and Williamson counties - those counties through which IH-35 passes.
-But strong double-digit population growth rates are expected over the next 10 years in Bastrop and Caldwell counties as well, as population spreads out more thoroughly through the Metropolitan Statistical Area.
+In absolute terms, the population is growing fastest in Hays, Travis, and Williamson Counties - those counties through which IH-35 passes.
+But strong double-digit population growth rates are expected over the next 10 years in Bastrop and Caldwell Counties as well, as population spreads out more thoroughly through the Metropolitan Statistical Area.

 Expectations for population growth are more varied in more rural counties.
-Burnet County is expected to lead the way, with 11.4% growth over the next 10 years.
-Blanco, Fayette, and Lee counties all show positive growth as well, while Llano County is expected to remain largely flat in terms of population growth.
+Burnet County is expected to lead the way, with (11.2% growth over the next 10 years.)
+Blanco, Lee, and Fayette Counties all show positive growth as well, while Llano County is expected to remain largely flat in terms of population growth.